lupyuen/visual-zig-nuttx/README.md

 [(See the complete log)](https://gist.github.com/lupyuen/97358b560197d26304fc196ceb45565a)

-TODO: Zig Humidity correct but not temperature and air pressure
+Our Zig App returns the correct Humidity (`value`): 72 %.

-TODO: Sensor App in C...
+Compare the above output with the original C Version of the Sensor App...

 ```bash
 nsh> sensortest -n 1 baro0